-Airbnb in New York: tips and testimonials from those who have used the service – Part 2
+Airbnb in New York: tips and testimonials – Part 2

 You saw last week here on the blog the part 1 of the post with Brazilian reports that have used Airbnb in New York and elsewhere in the world – click here to check if you have not seen.
 As I mentioned, Airbnb is nothing more than a large classifieds portal for hosting worldwide (190 countries!).
 Through photos, descriptions and, most importantly, the real users ratings, you can get a sense of the accommodations for help in your decision.
 The experiences and reported tips will help you feel more secure to close a hosting with Airbnb.